 “Maybe you could teach your baby or even have your older grandson teach him?”
 I said.
 “That sounds like a great opportunity to get out some old letters in your family to use in teaching the skill plus your family history.”

 She smiled and I could see her imagining this.
-The cardiac tech came in then and starting explaining the various readouts the doctor would receive, the data being saved through the wires.
+The cardiac tech came in then and starting explaining the various readouts the doctor would receive.
+How he would read the data being saved through the wires.

 The nurse patted my arm and called me honey as she left, so I knew we parted on good terms.